KabilanNM/Financial-analysis/1 README.md

 This project was created out of personal interest in equity research and financial analysis.
 It is not affiliated with CAMS Ltd or any academic institution.

 ---

- **Feel free to connect or reach out via [LinkedIn](https://www.linkedin.com)** if you'd like to discuss this analysis or other finance-related projects!